gabrielfalcao/lettuce/docs/reference/features.rst

 Feature.max_length
 ^^^^^^^^^^^^^^^^^^

-A property that calculates the max length of all lines that built the feature.
+A property that calculates the maximum length of all lines that built the feature.

 Mostly used by shell output to find out where to print the feature description.

-example:
+Example:

 ::